feaselkl/Getting-Started-With-Spark-Streaming/PITCHME.md

 ---

-@title[Installing Spark]
+@title[What is Spark Streaming?]

 ## Agenda

 1. The Origins of Spark
-2. **Installing Spark**
-3. Functional Spark
+2. **What is Spark Streaming?**
-4. Our First Examples
+3. Our First Streaming Example
-5. Spark SQL
-6. Databricks UAP
+4. A Full Program
-7. .NET for Apache Spark
+5. .NET and Spark Streaming

+TODO:  Section 2.

 ---?image=presentation/assets/background/construction.jpg&size=cover&opacity=20